 The meetings take place in six parts of Lincolnshire – East Lindsey North, East Lindsey South, West Lindsey, North Kesteven, South Kesteven, Boston and South Holland.
 Unsure of which area your hall is in?
 Download our helpful map.

-The agenda for each of the Spring 2018 meetings are as follows:
+The agenda for each of the Autumn 2018 meetings are as follows:

 7pm – Arrive and refreshments

 7.45pm – Open forum session—ask questions and share ideas with neighbouring committees